heritage-science-hackathon/heritage-science-hackathon.github.io/README.md

-This is the website for the[Heritage Science Hackathon 2019 ](https://heritage-science-hackathon.github.io/).
+This is the website for the [Heritage Science Hackathon 2019 ](https://heritage-science-hackathon.github.io/).